 There are a number of complications that can be treated surgically.
 These include:

-Hemangiomas of the eyelid are serious enough to warrant special consideration.
-The cornea of the eye is partly responsible for focusing an image on the retina of a child's eye.
-The presence of a hemangioma on one or other of the eyelids can interfere with this.
+- Hemangiomas of the eyelid are serious enough to warrant special consideration.
+The cornea of the eye is partly responsible for focusing an image on the retina of a child’s eye.
+The presence of an hemangioma on one or other of the eyelids can interfere with this.
 As the hemangioma expands, it can deform the cornea by virtue of its weight.
 This will cause an image to be focused on multiple planes and the result is an out-of-focus image.
 This is known as astigmatism.
-Astigmatism in both eyes is usually not a problem, but if it affects only one eye, the child's developing brain will ignore the out of focus eye and a "lazy" eye will develop.
+Astigmatism in both eyes is usually not a problem, but if it affects only one eye, the child’s developing brain will ignore the out of focus eye and a “lazy” eye will develop.
 This can result in blindness of that eye.
 It is therefore imperative that the child be seen by a pediatric ophthalmologist.
 We have been able to remove these hemangiomas very successfully and if this is done early enough (before 8 months of age) the astigmatism will reverse.
-Both Propranolol and steroid injections have also been used to treat these hemangiomas, but we may not have the luxury of waiting several months to see the results of treatment.
-In our experience, surgical resection can completely eliminate the hemangioma as well as the astigmatism (if done early) (See Fig. 1).
+Both propranolol and steroid injections have also been used to treat these hemangiomas, but we may not have the luxury of waiting several months to see the results of treatment.
+In our experience, surgical resection (if done early) can completely eliminate the hemangioma as well as the astigmatism.

-A hemangioma can also involve the airway and this can lead to obstruction of the child's airway.
+- A hemangioma can also involve the airway and this can lead to obstruction of the child’s airway.
 This can occur in the presence of a beard distribution segmental hemangioma or with a focal hemangioma.
 The early sign of this is noisy breathing.
-If this is suspected, the child should be seen by a specialist in this field.
-We usually recommend an Ear Nose and Throat Surgeon.
+If this is suspected, the child should be seen by an Ear Nose and Throat Surgeon (otolaryngologist).
 In some cases, surgery may be necessary to overcome the obstruction.

 There are no hard and fast rules regarding the treatment of hemangiomas.
 It is therefore advisable for the parents to seek expert opinion.
 This may mean several opinions and unfortunately, these may differ.